nickjackolaisen/BusinessInitiaitive/_posts/sole proprietorship/2023-07-05-sole_proprietorship_examples.md

 *The ability to scale and grow the business over time.*

-Check out the following list of Sole Proprietorships and think about how you can achieve financial independence using one of them.
+Check out the following list of successful Sole Proprietorship examples and think about how YOU can achieve financial independence using one (or more) of them.

 #### 1. Freelance Writer
 #### 2. Catering Service